Battle of the Tarigo Convoy

 The Battle of the Tarigo Convoy (sometimes called the Action off Sfax) was a naval battle of the Second World War, part of the Battle of the Mediterranean.
-It was fought on 16 April 1941, between four Royal Navy destroyers and three Italian destroyers of the Regia Marina which were escorting a convoy near the Kerkennah Islands off Sfax, on the Tunisian coast.
+The battle was fought on 16 April 1941, between four Royal Navy destroyers and three Italian destroyers of the Regia Marina that were escorting a convoy near the Kerkennah Islands off Sfax, on the Tunisian coast.

 Control of the sea between Italy and Libya was important to both sides to protect their convoys and attack those of their opponent.
-Axis convoys to North Africa supplied Italian colonists and German and Italian military forces.
+Axis convoys to North Africa supplied Italian colonists and Axis military forces.
 British attacks came from Malta, also dependent upon convoys for supplies.

 The five ships in the convoy were sunk or run aground, along with their three destroyer escorts, one being refloated later in the year, for the loss of a British destroyer.
 The British success alleviated the pressure from Winston Churchill and the Admiralty in London on Admiral Andrew Cunningham to do more about Italian supply convoys.

 Background

 British strategy

-On 4 April, the Admiralty pressed Admiral Andrew Cunningham, the commander of the Mediterranean Fleet to bombard Tripoli, the principal entrepôt of Italian Libya but Cunningham thought that a bombardment would not inflict serious damage and would expose the ships involved to air attacks from bases in Tripoli and Sicily which was too risky to contemplate.
-Another scheme was to use the obsolete battleship as a block ship but Cunningham doubted that it could be sailed from Britain through the narrows between Sicily and Tunisia then survive the 180 nmi from Malta to Tripoli undetected.
-Churchill sent a directive on 14 April that the main task of the Mediterranean Fleet was to cut the Axis supply link from Italy to Libya regardless of losses.
+On 4 April, the Admiralty pressed Admiral Andrew Cunningham, the commander of the Mediterranean Fleet to bombard Tripoli, the principal entrepôt of Italian Libya but Cunningham thought that a bombardment would not inflict serious damage and would expose the ships to air attacks from bases in Tripoli and Sicily, that was too risky to contemplate.
+Another scheme was to use the obsolete battleship as a block ship but Cunningham doubted that it could be sailed from Britain through the narrows between Sicily and Tunisia then survive the 180 nmi journey from Malta to Tripoli undetected.
+Churchill sent a directive on 14 April that the main task of the Mediterranean Fleet was to cut the Axis supply link from Italy to Libya regardless of loss.
 Tripoli was to be bombarded and mined and an operational battleship was to be considered for use as a block ship if the Centurion proposal fell through.
 The Admiralty let Cunningham know that the battleship and the cruiser were to be used to bombard the port as they approached then be sunk to block the port.
 Cunningham was reluctant to throw away a third of his battleship force on an enterprise he considered futile and even with skeleton crews about 1,000 men would be lost; Cunningham signalled that he would rather use the fleet to bombard the port instead.